By Pat Anson, Editor

 "This funding, like any funding we receive, does not influence our values,” Gileno said.
 “The funding we receive is not used to promote one type of treatment over another.”

-According to a report released by Missouri Sen. Claire McCaskill, U.S. Pain received $2.5 million from Insys in 2017 – an amount three times larger than what the non-profit received from donors in previous years.
+According to a report released by Missouri Sen. Claire McCaskill, U.S. Pain received $2.5 million from Insys in 2017 – an amount three times larger than what the non-profit received from all donors in 2015.

 Gileno founded the Connecticut Pain Foundation in 2006 after a back injury forced him to abandon his catering business.
-He launched U.S. Pain Foundation in 2011 and it quickly grew into the nation’s largest chronic pain advocacy group, with over 90,000 members and hundreds of volunteers.
+He launched U.S. Pain in 2011 and it quickly grew into the nation’s largest chronic pain advocacy group, with over 90,000 members and hundreds of volunteers.
 It's growth was fueled by marketing partnerships and donations from dozens of pharmaceutical companies and healthcare organizations.